BlueKittyMeow/Emil/characters/klara/profile.md

 - Recognition of shared struggles
 - Different manifestations of control
 - Can say unsayable things
+- Shared medical knowledge that allows deeper understanding
+- Her interest in his anatomical expertise and specimen preservation knowledge
+- Calculated questions about medical collections and preservation techniques
+- Strategic mining of information about rare conditions and their scientific value

 ### Impact on Story
 - Mirror for Emil's condition